Kwek Leng Beng: Career

 He became chairman in 1990 and went on to establish an international reputation for his leadership of the Hong Leong Group, which is now a conglomerate with more than 300 companies, including 12 listed ones.

 Kwek is the chairman of City Developments Limited (CDL), an international property and hotel conglomerate and the leading real estate developer in Singapore.
 It operates in 20 countries in Asia, Europe, North America and Australasia.
 CDL has over 250 subsidiaries and associated companies including 8 companies listed on the stock exchanges of Singapore, London, Hong Kong, Amsterdam, New Zealand and Manila.
 CDL has a market capitalization of US$5.8 billion and ranks just outside Singapore's top 10 listed companies.
 It is also the second-biggest property developer in Southeast Asia.

 Kwek chairs Millennium & Copthorne (M&C) Hotels, a London-listed international hotel group of which a 53% share belongs to CDL.
 M&C is ranked 40th among the world's top international hotel groups and has a portfolio of over 120 owned and managed hotels with about 36,500 rooms in 19 countries (including those in the pipeline).

 Kwek's Hong Leong Group also owns Hong Leong Finance, Singapore's largest finance company, with a network of 28 branch offices.
 Kwek is a member of the board of trustees of the Singapore Management University.
 He received an honorary doctorate from Oxford Brookes University.
-Kwek oversees the Singaporean operations of the Hong Leong Group, while his cousin and fellow billionaire Quek Leng Chan oversees the Malaysian.
+Kwek oversees the Singaporean operations of the Hong Leong Group, while his cousin and fellow billionaire Quek Leng Chan oversees the Malaysian operations.

+On 25 February 2025, Kwek had filed court papers to address an “attempted coup” by his son Sherman Kwek, 49, board members Philip Lee Jee Cheng and Wong Ai Ai as well as a group of directors acting with them to allegedly consolidate control of CDL’s board.
+Kwek claimed that Sherman Kwek’s group had bypassed the CDL's nomination committee on two occasions to change the board composition, and hastily followed up by making significant changes to board committees and CDL's governance, which he said, was contrary to established corporate governance principles, the Singapore Exchange Listing Rules and the Code of Corporate Governance.